automating-presentations/slide2mp4/README.md

 ../tools/lexicon-generate.sh test-dic.txt test-slides.txt test-sample-lexicon.pls
 ```

 Optionally, once you've created mp4 files, "test-output.mp4" in the above example, you can create a text file with timestamp for each chapter, named "test-timestamps.txt" with the following command.
 This text file with timestamps can be used to [turn on chapters for your videos on YouTube](https://support.google.com/youtube/answer/9884579?hl=en).
-Chapters-timestamp.sh requires [ffprobe](https://ffmpeg.org/ffprobe.html), and needs to be run with the PATH of the directory including mp4 files and the output text file.
+Chapters-timestamp.sh requires [ffprobe](https://ffmpeg.org/ffprobe.html), and needs to be run with the PATH of the directory including mp4 files.
 ```
 cd slide2mp4/test
 ../tools/chapters-timestamp.sh mp4 test-timestamps.txt